How to Become an Elevator Mechanic

 They install, repair, and maintain elevators, escalators, and lifts that move millions of people every day.

 If you like electrical work, problem-solving, and hands-on construction tasks, this high-demand skilled trade offers strong stability and top-tier pay potential.
+This page covers what elevator mechanics do, where they work, and the five-step path into the trade.

 What Elevator Mechanics Do